xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

 ## IOS XRv (64-bit)

 ### Naming and release
--The image itself is named: name-features-architecture.format, e.g: iosxrv-fullk9-x64.iso
+*  The image itself is named: name-features-architecture.format, e.g: iosxrv-fullk9-x64.iso

--Producing a box and releasing it through devhub.cisco.com allows us to get code to the developer far quicker than the standard process.
+*  Producing a box and releasing it through devhub.cisco.com allows us to get code to the developer far quicker than the standard process.

--This platform is provided free but as free software has no support - please read the licenses very carefully.
+*  This platform is provided free but as free software has no support - please read the licenses very carefully.

 ### Vagrant VirtualBox
 Cisco is providing customers with a Vagrant VirtualBox offering.
 Vagrant is a superb tool for application development.
 Amongst others you can use this box to: